TimLehner/runelite-save-replay-buffer-for-obs-plugin/README.md

 > Disclaimer: this project is not developed, maintained, affiliated or otherwise endorsed by OBS or the OBS Project

+## Features

+- Never miss a moment!
+Automatically capture the replay buffer on key events like the Screenshots plugin,
+- Either capture whenever saving screenshots (all) or set specific criteria for videos, such as only video valuable drops over 1m,
+- In-game overlays displaying Error warnings if something is wrosng with the Replay Buffer connections (see [Error Overlays](#Error-Overlays))

 ## Usage

 Apart from installing from the Runelite Plugin Hub, this plugin requires: